vrandezo/lambda-cli/README.md

 lambda is usable as a CLI tool in two ways: either calling it for a specific command or in interactive mode.

+## installation

+lambda requires function schemata.
+Set the path to function schemata in the config file.

 ## Batch

 The command line works in the following way: